aaronpk/draft-parecki-oauth-identity-assertion-authz-grant/draft-parecki-oauth-mutually-trusted-authorization-grant.md

          |                   |                  |                 |

 1. User logs in to the Client via SSO with the Enterprise IdP (SAML or OIDC)
-2. Client requests a Mutually-Trusted Authorization Grant for the Resource Application from the IdP using the token obtained via SSO
+2. Client requests a Identity Assertion Authorization Grant for the Resource Application from the IdP using the token obtained via SSO
-3. Client exchanges the Mutually-Trusted Authorization Grant JWT for an access token at the Resource Application's token endpoint
+3. Client exchanges the Identity Assertion Authorization Grant JWT for an access token at the Resource Application's token endpoint
 4. Client makes an API request with the access token

 ## Preconditions

 - Client has a registered OAuth 2.0 Client with the IdP Authorization Server
 - Client has a registered OAuth 2.0 Client with the Resource Application
-- Enterprise has established a trust relationship between their IdP and the Client for SSO and Mutually-Trusted Authorization Grant
+- Enterprise has established a trust relationship between their IdP and the Client for SSO and Identity Assertion Authorization Grant
-- Enterprise has established a trust relationship between their IdP and the Resource Application for SSO and Mutually-Trusted Authorization Grant
+- Enterprise has established a trust relationship between their IdP and the Resource Application for SSO and Identity Assertion Authorization Grant
 - Enterprise has granted the Client permission to act on behalf of users for the Resource Application with a set of scopes